ruijarimba/azure-pipelines-guidelines/README.md

 This repository and its content are not sponsored or supported by Microsoft Corporation.
-The guidelines are based solely on the author's experience and opinions.
+The guidelines are based solely on the author's (limited) experience and opinions.
 They are not official Microsoft guidelines.

 The author is not responsible for any misuse of these guidelines or any damage that may result from their use.
 Use them at your own responsibility.